Sales

 What are the best customer onboarding software and tools?

-Here are 10 tools to consider using in your onboarding process:
+Thhe right onboarding software platforms can simplify the onboarding process and improve adoption.
+Here are 10 tools to consider using in your onboarding program:

-Livestorm - All-in-one video engagement platform for online meetings, live and on-demand webinars, virtual events, and more.
-Learn more on how to optimize your onboarding with webinars and videos.
+1. Livestorm - Serves as an all-in-one video engagement platform for customer onboarding, training sessions, online meetings, live and on-demand webinars, and more.
+Learn more about how to optimize your onboarding with webinars and videos.

-Userpilot - A contextual onboarding tool that allows SaaS companies to create highly customized onboarding experiences based on user behavior.
+6. Userpilot - Helps SaaS companies create highly customized onboarding experiences based on user behavior.

-Loom - Allows you to easily record and share screen-sharing videos, such as product demos.
+7. Loom - Lets you easily record and share videos like product demos.

-Appcues - Lets you easily build in-app walkthroughs and onboarding campaigns that guide new users regarding what steps to take next.
+8. Appcues - Helps you build in-app walkthroughs and onboarding campaigns that guide new users regarding what steps to take next.

-Pendo - An analytics tool that allows you to track user behavior patterns and use that data to inform onboarding efforts.
+9. Pendo - Tracks user behavior patterns and use the data to inform onboarding efforts.

 PatternPattern